UGA Bulletin Logo

 • Students will critically evaluate the adequacy of a scientific study’s sampling, measurement, and design.

-• Students will critically consume scientific research to make and defend evidenced-based interpretations.
+• Students will critically consume scientific research to make and defend evidenced-based interpretations and identify and apply appropriate methodology or theoretical frameworks to inquiry.

-• Students will compile components of empirical research articles for summary and synthesize research in a literature review.
+• Students will organize and synthesize evidence to reveal insightful patterns, differences, or similarities in a literature review.

 Topical Outline